ActiveThis profile is actively maintained

 Send feedback on this profile

 Why this profile?

-This planned 1,445-kilometer pipeline and associated oil extraction is expected to cause large-scale displacement of communities and pose grave risks to protected environments throughout Uganda and Tanzania, as well as to water sources and the biophysical and socio-economic values of wetlands in both countries.
+This planned 1,445-kilometer pipeline, from Hoima in Uganda to the port of Tanga in Tanzania, together with its associated oil extraction, is expected to cause large-scale displacement of communities, and poses grave risks to protected environments, water sources and the biophysical and socio-economic values of wetlands in both countries.

 About East African Crude Oil Pipeline (EACOP)